Splicing knot complements and bordered Floer homology: Bordered Heegaard Floer homology

 There are also various bimodules associated to manifolds with two boundary components, denoted $\CFAA$, $\CFAD$, $\CFDA$, and $\CFDD$ according to whether the parameterizations of the boundary components are orientation-preserving or orientation-reversing, and similar gluing theorems apply.
 See \cite{LOTBordered, LOTBimodules} for further details.

-Lipshitz, Ozsv\'ath, and Thurston provide a convenient notation for type $D$ modules over $\AA(T^2)$ \cite[Section 11.1]{LOTBordered}.
-For any finite sequence of integers $I$, let $\first(I)$ and $\last(I)$ denote the first and last elements of $I$, respectively.
-A finite sequence $I$ is called \emph{alternating} if its entries alternate in parity.
+Lipshitz, Ozsv\'ath, and Thurston provide a convenient notation for type $D$ modules over the torus algebra $\AA(T^2)$ \cite[Section 11.1]{LOTBordered}.
 If $I_1, \dots, I_k$ are finite sequences of integers, let $I_1 \cdots I_k$ denote their concatenation.
 Let $\RR$ denote the set of nonempty, strictly increasing sequences of consecutive integers in $\{1,2,3\}$, and let $\RR' = \RR \cup \{\emptyset\}$.
 Thus, the non-idempotent generators of $\AA(T^2)$ correspond to elements of $\RR$; for convenience, we define $\rho_\emptyset = \one$.

 Let $V = V^0 \oplus V^1$ be a $\Z/2$--graded vector space over $\F=\Z/2\Z$.
 A \emph{collection of coefficient maps} consists of a linear map $D = D_\emptyset \co V \to V$ taking $V^0$ to $V^0$ and $V^1$ to $V^1$, and, for each $I = (i_1, \dots, i_n) \in \RR$, a linear map $D_I \co V^{[i_1-1]} \to V^{[i_n]}$ (where for $i \in \Z$, $[i] \in \{0,1\}$ denotes the mod-2 reduction of $i$), satisfying the condition that for each $I \in \RR'$,